HTTP-RPC/Kilo/README.md

 The output of this code would be "HELLO".

 ## BeanAdapter
-The `BeanAdapter` class provides access to the properties of a Java bean instance via the `Map` interface.
+The `BeanAdapter` class provides access to Java bean properties via the `Map` interface.
 For example, the following class might be used to represent a node in a hierarchical object graph:

 ```java
 public class TreeNode {